Campus

 Where to live in Hsinchu

-Guang Fu Lu:
+Guang Fu Lu

 The advantages of living at this campus are that you live closer to the CITO Office, the dining halls and the library.
 Most of the classes are held here as well.
-Typically you share room with three other students.
+Typically you share room with two other students.
 It takes about 15-20 minutes to walk to the Tsing Hua night market, where most restaurants are located.

-Bo Ai:
+Bo Ai

 Here you will live closer to down town Hsinchu.
-It takes about ten minutes to go there with a bicycle.
+It takes about ten minutes to go there with the bike.
 Within the area there are also many nice restaurants close to the dormitory.
 Here you will live two students in each room, with a slightly higher standard than the Guang Fu Lu campus.
 If you are interested in running, the beautiful Eighteen Peeks Mountain offers some nice rounds just outside your door.
 A possible disadvantage with choosing to live here is that the place is further away from Guang Fu Lu, where most classes are held.

 Food